GaoZiqiang/literatureReading/README.md

 ## introduction

-the notes of my literature reading during the graduate,welcome all to discusiss and learn together!
+The notes of my literature reading during the graduate,welcome all to discuss and learn together!